1Password/scim-examples/beta/google-cloud-run/README.md

   gcloud run services describe op-scim-bridge --format="value(status.url)"
 ```

 The final line of the above chained command should output a URL for the HTTPS endpoint provided by Cloud Run.
-This is your **SCIM Bridge URL**.
+This is your **SCIM bridge URL**.

 ## Step 4: Test your SCIM bridge

-Use your SCIM Bridge URL to test the connection and view status information.
+Use your SCIM bridge URL to test the connection and view status information.
 For example:

 ```sh
 curl --silent --show-error --request GET --header "Accept: application/json" \